MIT-Emerging-Talent/ET6-practice-code-review/collaboration/retrospective.md

 structured Git workflow, regular communication with the team, and consistent contributions to reviews have all been effective.
 I’ve also learned the importance of balancing quality and efficiency, and these efforts are paying off.

+## What I will continue doing

+- **Collaborative Reviews:** I’ve been actively reviewing my teammates’ work and offering constructive feedback, and I will continue doing this because it improves the overall quality of our code.
+- **Clear Git Workflow:** I’ve been following a structured Git workflow by creating branches, committing regularly, and writing detailed pull requests.
+I will stick to this because it’s been very effective.
+- **Team Support:** I’ve been fostering open discussions and supporting my teammates, and I will keep doing this because it helps us work better as a team.